About the Eyes Alight Appeal

 Going forward, we want to raise money to provide additional items that will help communication such as iPads, iPhones and smart TVs.
 We also promote fitness and many of those we support have said that they would like green gyms and Wiis with fitness additions and to continue with group music therapy.

-The event was organised by Harpenden Lions with Izzy and Harry Judd to raise money for the Eyes Alight Appeal for the Brain Injury Rehabilitation Trust (BIRT).
-The money raised will go towards new facilities at Kent House in Aylesbury, a specialist residential centre providing continuing rehabilitation and specialist care and support for people with acquired brain injury.
-Preliminary estimates are that a sum of nearly £3,500 was raised for the charity.
+The event was organised by Harpenden Lions to raise money for the Eyes Alight appeal for the Brain Injury Rehabilitation Trust (BIRT) and Lions Charities.
+The Eyes Alight share will go towards new facilities at Kent House in Aylesbury, a specialist residential centre providing continuing rehabilitation and specialist care and support for people with acquired brain injury.

-The Eyes Alight appeal was set up by Izzy and her family after her brother Rupert Johnston suffered serious brain injury in a near fatal car accident.
-Rupert, who is a resident at Kent House, attended Battle of the Bands with his carer, celebrated his birthday on Saturday and was treated to a rousing chorus of Happy Birthday from the audience before drawing the winning raffle prize numbers.
+The Eyes Alight appeal was set up by Izzy Judd and her family after her brother Rupert Johnston suffered serious brain injury in a near fatal car accident.
+Rupert received expert rehabilitation from the BIRT and is a resident at Kent House.

 Winning Band details